 - So exactly why do we fall?
 The simple answer is we lose our balance.
-One key to maintaining balance is to control the location of the body's center of gravity relative to its base of support. - When standing normally, the base of support for our body is created by our feet, while our center of gravity is located near our lower back.
-Connecting these points graphically creates a triangle which can be referred to as the "stability triangle." - When our center of gravity is directly over our base of support, in this case the feet, we will be stable and balanced. - Once we lean forward or backward and allow our center of gravity to move beyond our base of support, we will quickly lose our balance and fall unless we move our center of gravity back over our base, or we move our base of support so that it remains under our center of gravity. - In fact, the simple act of walking is really just the repetitive act of controlled falling.
-Walking is achieved by leaning forward until your center of gravity shifts beyond the base of support causing a momentary loss of balance which is corrected by moving a foot forward, shifting the base of support and re-establishing stability, at least until the next step. - In other words, walking is a series of controlled, momentary losses of balance.
-Unfortunately, it doesn't take much to interfere with this process, preventing us from regaining stability and leading to a fall.
+One key to maintaining balance is to control the location of the body's center of gravity relative to its base of support. - When our center of gravity is directly over our base of support, in this case the feet, we will be stable and balanced. - Once we lean forward or backward and allow our center of gravity to move beyond our base of support, we will quickly lose our balance and fall unless we move our center of gravity back over our base, or we move our base of support so that it remains under our center of gravity. - Unfortunately, it doesn't take much to interfere with this process, preventing us from regaining stability and leading to a fall.